The success of a website starts with its conception.

 Typography takes care of space between paragraphs, text font, text color, etc… From my own experience, an article well formatted has 85% more probability to be read from start to end than the same content written from scratch without typographic considerations.

 The load time for a website is important.
 It is a site ranking factor in searches engines.
 And even for ad pricing if you are using AdSense.

-Use sprites and make use exact dimension image rather than re-sized ones via cascading style sheet.
+Use sprites and make use exact dimension image rather than re-sized ones via cascading style sheets.
 Choose carefully the site background.
-Use css as much as possible for effect realizable though image and background image gradient.
-It is recommended to use repeated design pattern for background instead of wide picture!
+Use CSS as much as possible for the effect realizable through image and background image gradient.
+It is recommended to use repeated design patterns for the background instead of wide pictures!

-Consider adding your content before for both human readers and search engines.
+Consider adding your content above for both human readers and search engines.
 Instead of floating the sidebar, float the content as the floated part must be above the HTML document stream.
-There are so much Technics to achieve content first such as vertical-align combined with display-inline without float, float with content floating next sidebar, skip to content link, etc…

 Those points must be considered by everyone who are, somehow, close to web design!
 But it is mostly recommended to